yqsongGitHub/RENC/README.md

 ```
 Then, you can use the following example command lines to test the functionality of RENC after installation.

-### Rountine analysis 1: Get all the enhancer-gene regulatory relationships from the input BEDPE file and BED file.
+### Routine analysis 1: Get all the enhancer-gene regulatory relationships from the input BEDPE file and BED file.
 ```
 bash ./src/RENC.sh -r ./src/RENC.R  \
 -d ./example/input/Duplication_STAD_chr1.bed \